awsdocs/aws-iot-docs/iotfleethubguide/aws-iot-monitor-technician-job-templates.md

-# Working with jobs in Fleet Hub for AWS IoT Device Management<a name="aws-iot-monitor-technician-job-templates"></a>
+# Working with jobs and job templates in Fleet Hub for AWS IoT Device Management<a name="aws-iot-monitor-technician-job-templates"></a>

 **Note**
 The job templates feature is in preview and subject to change\.